gnithin/covey.town/FEATURES.md

 ### Blocking another user
 You can prevent another user from sending any chat messages to you, by blocking them.
-Note that, if a user has blocked someone, they can no longer send them any messages as well.
+Note that, if a user has blocked someone the user can no longer send messages to the person being blocked as well.

 In order to block a user, follow these steps -
 - In the chat-box, hover over the message of the user that you want to block.